fjmaro/SynologyPhotoShield/README.md

 ## License & Disclaimer
+This project is licensed under the **MIT License**.

+**Copyright (c) 2026 Francisco Mata Aroco**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-This project is provided "as is" for the Synology community.
+*This project is provided "as is".
 Use it at your own risk.
-The author is not responsible for any data loss or system misconfiguration; always ensure you have independent backups of your data.
+The author is not responsible for any data loss

 ---